thegooddocsproject/request-for-comment/rfc006-release-planning-mgt.md

 The main participants in the Release Planning Process are as follows:

-- Project Steering Committee: The PSC will collectively create goals for releases, and
+- Project Steering Committee: The PSC will collectively provide input into goals for releases, and review/approve proposed release plans.
 - Release Manager: This role will be responsible for driving the planning process for future Releases, and for maintaining an easy-to-understand status on any in-process Release(s).
 This individual will interact regularly with Working Group leaders to understand current progress, and update the PSC if it's trending away from targets.
 - Working Group Coordinator: Each Working Group should designate a coordinator, who will work with the Release Manager in reviewing the goals of the Release and determining if they are feasible given available time and volunteer bandwidth.
 The will also provide updates on the WG's progress during the course of a Release.
 While Coordinators will be responsible for gathering the progress of their WG's members, the Release Manager will establish communication channels that will make this efficient.